tymyrddin/purple/source/docs/audits/supportive/standards.md

 For OT/ICS standards (IEC 62443 and related), see [OT/ICS standards](ot-standards.md).
 For EU regulatory
 instruments (NIS2, DORA, CER), see [EU regulations reference](eu-regulations.md).

-**The catch: ISO standards are not freely available in full.
-They are copyrighted, so you usually have to [purchase them](https://www.iso.org/standards.html).** So only get what you need.
+The catch: ISO standards are not freely available in full.
+They are copyrighted, so they usually have to be [purchased](https://www.iso.org/standards.html).
+So only get what you need.

 And you can use the [ISO Online Browsing Platform (OBP)](https://www.iso.org/obp/ui) which will allow access the most up-to-date content in ISO standards, graphical symbols, codes or terms and definitions.
 This way you can preview